What is IFMA?

 2012 also saw the IFMA World Championship in St Petersburg, Russia with 92 countries participating and IFMA also receiving the honour of being the official test event for the 2013 World Combat Games.

 The following year 2013 marked the inclusion of Muaythai and IFMA into the International World Games Association (IWGA) an IOC recognised organisation.
 The same year saw the 2nd edition of the World Combat games under patronage of the IOC and Muaythai had the highest viewing for any non-Olympic sport.
 The same year, history was also made when the Muaythai television show ‘The Challenger Muaythai’ was nominated for an international Emmy with over 400 million viewers around the world.

 2014 was a truly successful year for Muaythai, with its inclusion in the official sports program of the World Games only 1 year after being recognised.
 Muaythai also won the Spirit of Sport Award for their outstanding contribution to society.
 The World Championship was held in Malaysia and Muaythai broke the 100-country mark with 101 countries participating.
 Furthermore, Muaythai was officially included in the Asian Beach Games, and after being the demonstration sport in the Asian Games, is now fully included in the Asian Indoor and Martial Art Games and the journey continues.
 That same year, IFMA signed an MoU with UN Women to collaborate on the UN Secretary General’s campaign UNiTE to End Violence Against Women and Girls and to advocate for gender equality.

 2015 started immediately with the good news of FISU giving patronage to the first ever IFMA Muaythai University World Cup and history was again made in April 2015 when FISU officially recognized IFMA and included muaythai into the FISU World University Championship programme.
 2015 also saw the IFMA Royal World Cup in Bangkok with a new record of 120 participating countries.
-IFMA is also one of the 23 members in the Alliance of Independent Recognised Members of Sport (AIMS), one of the four umbrella groups in SportAccord.
+IFMA, from 2009 – 2016 was also one of the 23 members in the Alliance of Independent Recognised Members of Sport (AIMS), one of the four umbrella groups in SportAccord.
 Currently, IFMA General Secretary Stephan Fox serves as President of AIMS.